 Betty Crocker Fudge Brownie Mix

-Baking brownies couldn't be easier with the popular mix.
-However, a closer look at the ingredients reveals that the product still contains trans fats in the form of partially hydrogenated soybean and/or cottonseed oil.
+Baking brownies couldn’t be easier with this popular mix.
+However, a closer look at the ingredients reveals the product still contains trans fats in the form of partially hydrogenated soybean and/or cottonseed oil.
 Trans fats were recently banned in the U.S., but a few still remain.
 They are also banned in Switzerland, Austria, Hungary, Iceland, Norway, and Denmark.

 Pillsbury Pie Crust

 Pillsbury brings the convenience of a ready-made pie crust to kitchens across the country.
 However, this product is banned in the United Kingdom, Japan, and parts of Europe because it contains both BHA and BHT.
 The substances are suspected to be carcinogenic and have been linked to impaired blood clotting.

 This popular jiggling dessert is low in calories and free from artificial sweeteners like high fructose corn syrup.
 But its color is far from natural.
 It contains Red 40, which is restricted in Europe and illegal in Norway and Austria.